Patricio Guzmán

-Patricio Guzmán Lozanes (born August 11, 1941) is a Chilean documentary film director, screenwriter, director.
-He is most known for his film trilogy The Battle of Chile (1975–1979) and more recently for another trilogy; Nostalgia for the Light (2010), The Pearl Button (2015) and The Cordillera of Dreams (2019).
+Patricio Guzmán Lozanes (August 11, 1941 – September 15, 2026) was a Chilean documentary and feature film director and screenwriter, widely regarded as the leading figure of Chilean documentary cinema and one of the most influential nonfiction filmmakers in Latin America.
+He is best known for the trilogy The Battle of Chile (1975–1979), an epic account of the final year of Salvador Allende's government and the 1973 Chilean coup d'état, and for a later, more essayistic trilogy linking Chile's landscape to its unresolved history: Nostalgia for the Light (2010), The Pearl Button (2015), and The Cordillera of Dreams (2019).